devdixit-dev/devdixit-dev/README.md

 ## 🚀 About Me

-I'm a passionate Full Stack Developer from India, crafting web applications with modern technologies.
+I'm a passionate Backend Developer from India, crafting web applications with modern technologies.
 I love building practical solutions that solve real-world problems, from expense trackers to authentication systems.

 ## 💻 Tech Stack